eingrid/Nazar_Andrushko/README.md

 # Selenium

-Download the project
+Download the project;

-If you use Chrome
+In Visual Studio install SpecFlow.NUnit, Selenium.WebDriver and Selenium.WebDriver.ChromeDriver;
+Run the project;